• Home

 After almost a year of this, we have some suggestions to share if your kid(s) are looking to learn to cube.
 I've also included our experience with 8 other cubes we've tried (some are insane!).
 And for the record, it hurts WAY WORSE to step on a cube in the dark than to step on Lego.

-Most kids start with a standard Rubik's Cube, the same kind we had back in the 80s.
-But once you really want to learn to solve it, you'll want what's called a “speed cube.”
-What's the difference?
-It's smoother to turn, so you can turn faster.
-After trying several, my son recommends this 3x3x3 Speed Cube.
+Most kids start with a standard Rubik’s Cube, the same kind we had back in the 80s.
+But once you really want to learn to solve it, you’ll want what’s called a “speed cube.”

 YouTube Rubiks Cube video

-We spent a lot of time on YouTube trying to find a tutorial that made sense and explained the process well.
-Our favorite was How to Solve a Rubik's Cube by badmephisto.
 Make sure you pause whenever you need to, and stop and review each section.
-The arrow below shows you where to click if you want to slow the speed down to watch that way while you're solving along with him.
+That arrow I added shows you where to click if you want to slow the speed down to watch that way while you’re solving along with him.

 Rubiks Cube Cheat Sheet How to Start Cubing

-Once you get the gist of it, it's time to print out the “cheat sheet,” which shows all the algorithms used to solve each section of the cube.
-I was worried that my son wouldn't be able to memorize them all, but between visually watching the tutorial and practicing on his own, he had it down in about a month.
-One of my daughters did it much faster and has gone on to teach her classmates how to do it.
-This has been such a great lesson for them–practice really works!
+Once you get the gist of it, it’s time to print out the “cheat sheet,” which shows all the algorithms used to solve each section of the cube.
+I was worried that my son wouldn’t be able to memorize them all, but he did it in about a month.

 You can have some fun with cubes of other shapes and numbers.
 We've only seen a handful of these in independent toy stores and game stores, so we usually just order from Amazon (see note below):